ayushn21/SwiftLogger/README.md

 ## License

 SwiftLogger is available under the MIT license.
-See the LICENSE file for more info.
+See the LICENSE.md file for more info.